saqibamin/icl/README.md

 # For training purposes
-This repositor is for students at Institute of Computer Languages Link Road Abbottabad.
+This repository is for students at Institute of Computer Languages Link Road Abbottabad.